opvious/api-server-action/README.md

 This action has no outputs.
 It sets the `OPVIOUS_ENDPOINT` and `OPVIOUS_TOKEN` environment variables appropriately for later use by SDKs.
-The [`opvious` CLI][] is also installed for use in follow up steps.
+The [`opvious` CLI][CLI] is also installed for use in follow up steps.

 ## License